 - Drain and rinse the cashews then transfer them to a blender.
-Add the melted chocolate chips, cacao powder, coconut oil, vanilla, salt and 2 tablespoons of water.
+Add the melted chocolate chips, cacao powder, coconut oil, maple syrup, vanilla, salt and 2 tablespoons of water.
 Blend on high until smooth and creamy (you want it to be thick, but still somewhat pourable (kind of like the consistency of a thick pancake batter).
 If it's too thick, add another tablespoon of water.

 - Pour the filling into the crust and, if using, arrange extra pecans on the top.
 Freeze for at least 2 hours, preferably overnight.